-If a roll-up summary field doesn’t contain cross-object field references or functions that automatically derive values on the fly, such as NOW or TODAY, it can calculate the values of formula fields.
+If a roll-up summary field doesn’t contain cross-object field references or functions that derive values on the fly, such as NOW or TODAY, it can calculate the values of formula fields.

 The value of a formula field can result in “#Error!”, which affects the summarized total.
-If your roll-up summary type is COUNT, records are included regardless of whether they contain a formula field with an error, but when the Field to Aggregate is a formula field that results in “#Error!”, calculations of type MIN, MAX, and SUM exclude those formula values.
+If your roll-up summary type is COUNT, records are included regardless of whether they contain a formula field with an error.
+However, when the Field to Aggregate is a formula field that results in “#Error!”, calculations of type MIN, MAX, and SUM exclude those formula values.

 Changes to the value of a roll-up summary field can trigger assignment rules to run.
-If a roll-up summary field is part of the criteria in an assignment rule, the field's new value is used to evaluate if the record should be reassigned.
+If a roll-up summary field is part of the criteria in an assignment rule, the field’s new value is used to evaluate whether to reassign the record.

-Roll-up summary fields can trigger workflow rules and field validations.
+A roll-up summary field can trigger workflow rules and field validations.
 However, workflow rules and field validations do not fire when the following changes cause a mass recalculation of roll-up summary values:

 Changing the roll-up summary definition (such as the object, function, or field being aggregated)

 Changing the expression of a formula field referenced in a roll-up summary field

 Replacing picklist values for picklist fields referenced in the roll-up summary filter